mrudang2001/mrudang2001/README.md

 # 👋 Hi, I'm Mrudang!
-👩🏻‍💻 AI/ML Engineer with a knack for building innovative solutions that solve real-world problems.<br/>
+👩🏻‍💻 Product Manager with a knack for building innovative solutions that solve real-world problems.<br/>
 👩🏻‍🎓 Studied Computer Science at the Long Island University, Brooklyn<br/>

 ---